-- Developing and examining data from multiple sources whenever possible that proves or strongly suggests the proposed price is fair. - Determining when multiple data consistently indicate that a given price represents a good value for the money. - Documenting data sufficiently to convince a third party that the analyst's conclusions are valid.
+- Developing and examining data from multiple sources whenever possible that demonstrates or strongly suggests that the proposed price is fair. - Determining when multiple data consistently indicate that a proposed price represents a good value for the money. - Documenting data sufficiently to convince a third party that the analyst's conclusions are valid.

-The COTR shall collect, examine, estimate or otherwise analyze prices and prepare a table that is self explanatory and appropriately noted as to source that culminates in a conclusion that the proposed/ agreed price being awarded is a fair and reasonable price to be paid for securing the Work as defined by the procurement documents or existing Contract.
+The COTR shall collect, examine, estimate or otherwise analyze prices and prepare a table that is self explanatory and appropriately noted as to sources and that supports a conclusion that the proposed/agreed upon price being awarded is a fair and reasonable price to be paid for securing the Work as defined by the procurement documents or existing Contract.